Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Optogenetic activation in living cells

 \section{Optogenetic activation in living cells}

 We investigated the potential of an evanescent spot to improve the spatial resolution of optogenetic perturbations, using the popular CRY2/CIBN hetero-oligomerizer system.
-Upon blue illumination, activated CRY2 (fused to the fluorescent protein mCherry) in the cytosol changed its configuration revealing binding sites to its partner CIBN which is tethered at the membrane through a CAAX motif tagged with GFP.
+Upon blue illumination, activated CRY2 (fused to the fluorescent protein mCherry) in the cytosol changed its configuration revealing binding sites to its partner CIBN which is tethered at the membrane through a CAAX motif tagged with GFP (Green Fluorescent Protein).
 We studied the local recruitment of CRY2-mCherry at the membrane by TIRF imaging (at 561 nm) after stimulation with either a propagative or an evanescent focus (Fig.~\ref{cell_SAR_vs_UAR}).

-Experiments were performed on epithelial MDCK cells stably expressing CRY2-mCherry and CIBN-CAAX using a lentiviral transfection~\cite{Kerjouan2021}.
-The cell line was cultivated at 37°C and 5\% CO$_2$ in DMEM high glucose (4.5 g/l) with glutamax medium (PAA Laboratories) supplemented with 10\% fetal bovine serum (GE Healthcare) and penicillin and streptomycin 1\% (v/v) (PAA).
+Experiments were performed on epithelial Madin-Darby canine kidney (MDCK) cells stably expressing CRY2-mCherry and CIBN-CAAX using a lentiviral transfection~\cite{Kerjouan2021}.
+The cell line was cultivated at 37°C and 5\% CO$_2$ in DMEM (Dulbecco’s Modified Eagle Medium) high glucose (4.5 g/l) with glutamax medium (PAA Laboratories) supplemented with 10\% fetal bovine serum (GE Healthcare) and penicillin and streptomycin 1\% (v/v) (PAA).
 For live imaging experiments, MDCK cells were plated on 2-well Labtek coverslips and incubated in CO$_2$-independent medium (Thermofisher scientific, ref:18045088) complemented with 10\% fetal bovine serum (GE Healthcare).